 You can get accurate results from a pregnancy test while you're on the pill.
 Pregnancy tests work by measuring a specific pregnancy-related hormone — human chorionic gonadotropin (HCG) — in your blood or urine.
 The active ingredients in birth control pills don't affect how a pregnancy test measures the level of HCG in your system.

 Don't worry if you kept taking your birth control pill because you didn't know you were pregnant.
 Despite years of this accident happening, there's very little evidence that exposure to the hormones in birth control pills causes birth defects.
 Once you learn that you're pregnant, stop taking the birth control pill.

 It's possible to use standard estrogen-progestin birth control pills for emergency contraception, but check with your doctor for the proper dose and timing of the pills.

-There are two types of pills specifically designed to keep you from becoming pregnant if you've had unprotected vaginal intercourse.
+Certain types of pills are specifically designed to keep you from becoming pregnant if you've had unprotected vaginal intercourse.
 These medications are sometimes referred to as the "morning-after pill."
-Levonorgestrel (Plan B One-Step, Next Choice) is available over-the-counter.
-It's available at drugstores, as well as health clinics and Planned Parenthood.
-Ulipristal acetate (Ella) also is approved for emergency contraception.
-It's available only by prescription.
+Levonorgestrel pills (Take Action, Next Choice One Dose, and levonorgestrel .75) are available over-the-counter for women age 17 years and older.
+Younger women need a prescription for these medications.